Our Department's History and Mission

 A Rich History of OUR Service

-By 1959, the company ordered a 750 GPM pumper (203), which required constructing a completely new firehouse.
-This new facility was dedicated in May 1960.
-The fleet continued to grow with the addition of another pumper (202) in 1961 and an 85-foot aerial ladder truck (204) in 1965, leading to further expansions of the building.
-In 1969, a 4-wheel-drive pickup, later modified as a brush truck (206), was introduced, followed by a 1000 GPM pumper (207) and a station wagon for the Chief (209) in 1971.
+Growth continued with a 750 GPM pumper (203) in 1959, leading to a new firehouse dedicated in 1960.
+A second pumper (202) followed in 1961, an 85-foot ladder truck (204) in 1965, a 4-wheel-drive brush truck (206) in 1969, and a 1000 GPM pumper (207) plus Chief’s station wagon (209) in 1971.
 A Rescue and Squad Truck (205) was added in 1976.

-To meet the needs of the rapidly growing Lakeridge area, a firehouse on Highway 516 was built in 1967.
-Initially unused due to a lack of personnel, a 1969 recruitment campaign successfully formed a crew for "Engine Two."
-Station 3 opened in the late 1970s in a repurposed church building, which was later replaced in the mid-1990s with a modern steel facility to better serve the community.
-Today, the Cheesequake Volunteer Fire Company continues its proud tradition of protecting lives and property, remaining an integral part of the Old Bridge community.
+To serve the expanding Lakeridge area, a firehouse on Highway 516 was built in 1967, fully staffed after a 1969 recruitment drive as “Engine Two.”
+Station 3 opened in the late 1970s in a converted church and was replaced in the mid-1990s with a modern steel facility.

 A Rich History of OUR Service

-By 1959, the company ordered a 750 GPM pumper (203), which required constructing a completely new firehouse.
-This new facility was dedicated in May 1960.
-The fleet continued to grow with the addition of another pumper (202) in 1961 and an 85-foot aerial ladder truck (204) in 1965, leading to further expansions of the building.
-In 1969, a 4-wheel-drive pickup, later modified as a brush truck (206), was introduced, followed by a 1000 GPM pumper (207) and a station wagon for the Chief (209) in 1971.
+Growth continued with a 750 GPM pumper (203) in 1959, leading to a new firehouse dedicated in 1960.
+A second pumper (202) followed in 1961, an 85-foot ladder truck (204) in 1965, a 4-wheel-drive brush truck (206) in 1969, and a 1000 GPM pumper (207) plus Chief’s station wagon (209) in 1971.
 A Rescue and Squad Truck (205) was added in 1976.

-To meet the needs of the rapidly growing Lakeridge area, a firehouse on Highway 516 was built in 1967.
-Initially unused due to a lack of personnel, a 1969 recruitment campaign successfully formed a crew for "Engine Two."
-Station 3 opened in the late 1970s in a repurposed church building, which was later replaced in the mid-1990s with a modern steel facility to better serve the community.
-Today, the Cheesequake Volunteer Fire Company continues its proud tradition of protecting lives and property, remaining an integral part of the Old Bridge community.
+To serve the expanding Lakeridge area, a firehouse on Highway 516 was built in 1967, fully staffed after a 1969 recruitment drive as “Engine Two.”
+Station 3 opened in the late 1970s in a converted church and was replaced in the mid-1990s with a modern steel facility.

 Volunteer with Us Today!